seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part20-Architecture-of-Trust.md

 Google Accounts

-Banking Systems

 Enterprise SSO

+OAuth

 API Keys

-OAuth
+Banking Systems

+Cloud Platforms
 ```

-All of them solve the same problem:
+All solve the same problem:

-> How can one system trust another system?
+> How can one distributed system trust another?

 ---